UltraEngine/Documentation/CPP/LoadPostEffect.md

 # LoadPostEffect

-This function loads a post-processing effect from a JSON file.
+This function loads a post-processing effect from a file.

 ## Syntax